mdsol/mauth-client-ruby/doc/mauth.yml.md

 # mauth.yml

-The conventional way to configure MAuth-Client for your project is through a YAML file which lives in your project at `config/mauth.yml`.
+The conventional way to configure Mauth-Client for your project is through a YAML file which lives in your project at `config/mauth.yml`.
-It is keyed on environment, and for the most part its contents are passed directly to instantiate an MAuth::Client.
+It is keyed on environment, and for the most part its contents are passed directly to instantiate an Mauth::Client.
-See the documentation for [MAuth::Client#initialize](../lib/mauth/client.rb) for more details of what it accepts.
+See the documentation for [Mauth::Client#initialize](../lib/mauth/client.rb) for more details of what it accepts.

 ## Generating keys